-8 It should be noted that the pivot to domestic markets presented a challenge to processors in regards the requirement for a different (i.e. more diversified) product mix, and the need to manage the distribution of product in a changed market environment.
-Future required investment, should the focus on domestic markets continue, will ultimately affect industry as a whole.
+&lt;sup>7 It should be noted that the pivot to domestic markets presented a challenge to processors in regards the requirement for a different (i.e. more diversified) product mix, and the need to manage the distribution of product in a changed market environment.
+Future required investment, should the current focus on domestic markets continue, will ultimately affect industry as a whole.